-- 1. Determined, based on the whole of the administrative record, the Project is exempt from CEQA pursuant to Public Resources Code, Section 21080.27(b)(1). - Approved and Recommended, that the City Council adopt, pursuant to Section 555 of the City Charter and Section 11.5.6 of the Los Angeles Municipal Code, a General Plan Amendment to the Venice Community Plan and the certified Venice Local Coastal Program Land Use Plan (LUP) to correct the Resolution map exhibits, pursuant to Los Angeles Municipal Code (LAMC) LAMC Section 11.5.6.; and - 3.
-Adopted the attached Findings.
+- Determine, based on the whole of the administrative record, the Project is exempt from CEQA pursuant to Public Resources Code, Section 21080.27(b)(1). - 2.
+Approve and Recommend the City Council Approve a General Plan Amendment to the Venice Community Plan and the certified Venice Local Coastal Program Land Use Plan (LUP) to correct the Resolution map exhibits, pursuant to Los Angeles Municipal Code (LAMC) LAMC Section 11.5.6.